semelyanov86/xtree-crm/README.md

 It is useful also add a new relation between Conversions and Invoice here: `index.php?module=ModuleLinkCreator&parent=Settings&view=IndexRelatedFields`.
 Then you can see list of converted leads in every invoice.
 Then create a workflow when invoice_id is not empty and cf_invoice_id is empty, then run Relate to Invoice handler.

 ## Deployment
 Just push to master to run deployment process.
+It will also execute migrations.

 ## Acknowledgements